haus/releng-preso/releng2013/one/01_slide.md

 !SLIDE bullets incremental
 ## Occasionally devs like using real packages ##
 * That's awesome!
 But how do they get them?
-* * From us if they don't know how
+* From us
-* * That must be a lot of manual work
+* That must be a lot of manual work
 * What if they know how to build them?
-* * That must be a lot of manual work
+* That must be a lot of manual work